feirik/ArpDiscover/README.md

 ### Background
 The purpose of the program is to discover hosts broadcasting ARP packets on Windows 10.
-The program passively sniffs packets and cannot verify that the packets are received as the interface on Windows 10 is likely not in monitor mode.
+The program passively sniffs packets and is assuming monitor mode for the WiFi adapter to be disabled.
+Based on this, the program cannot verify that the packets are actually received by a host addressed in the ARP packets.

 ![Example output](https://github.com/feirik/ArpDiscover/blob/master/Images/ArpDiscover_readme.PNG)